joncarico/web-performant-snippets/README.md

 # webperf-snippets
-these snippets are the beginning of a web performant front-end framework
+these snippets are the beginning of a web performant front-end framework.